 With so many TV models and manufacturers out there, mounting the TV to a third-party bracket could have been a nightmare.
 Thankfully, there’s a wall mounting standard called the VESA Mounting Interface Standard.

 If you look at the back of your VESA-compatible TV, you will see four screw holes.
-The distance between these holes – horizontally and vertically – is the VESA number.
-You then want your TV bracket to have the exact same distance between its four screw holes – so that they match, and you can screw the bracket to the TV.
+The VESA number is the distance between these holes – horizontally and vertically.
+You then want your TV bracket to have the same distance between its four screw holes – so that they match, and you can screw the bracket to the TV.

 The first number of the VESA standard defines the horizontal space between the holes.
 The second number is the vertical space.
-So a TV with a 200x200 VESA, will have 200mm between the four holes, both horizontally and vertically.
-A 600x400 VESA TV, will have a horizontal space of 600mm between the holes, and 400mm vertically.
+So a TV with a 200×200 VESA will have 200mm between the four holes, both horizontally and vertically.
+A 600×400 VESA TV will have a horizontal space of 600mm between the holes, and 400mm vertically.

 How Do I Find My TV’s VESA Number?